Windows 7 Forums

 A) In the right pane, double click on Minimum password age. (see screenshot below step 3)

-B) Enter how many days between 1 and 998 that you want passwords for all users to be used for before the user is allowed to change it, then click on OK. (see screenshot below)
+B) Enter how many days between 1 and 998 that you want passwords for all users to be used for before the user is allowed to change it in Windows 7 or Windows 8, then click on OK. (see screenshot below)

 NOTE: See NOTE box at the top of the tutorial.